ElvenTools/elven-tools-website/src/docs/use-of-ipfs-in-the-elrond-nft-ecosystem.md

   - Pinning, why it is essential?
   - What is an IPFS gateway?
   - Where can I learn more about IPFS?
-- How is it used in the Elrond ecosystem?
+- How is it used in the MultiversX ecosystem?
 - Helpful IPFS services and tools.

 ### IPFS basic intro.